The Great Illusion

 Gambling is illegal in the U.S./Canada unless it is regulated by an individual state/providence.
 Therefore, every state has various statutes regulating the type and extent of gambling permitted in any one place.
 For example, in the state of Oklahoma gambling is legal on Native American reservations.

 As I said, most gambling sites on the internet are primarily based in the Caribbean and other out of the way locations and are unlicensed, untaxed and unregulated by any state or federal agency.
-Under existing federal law, it is still unclear if web gambling sites are legal and for this reason a push has been made to create legislation that would regulate some, and ban most other gambling sites on the internet in the U.S. Washington has debated a bill aimed at resolving this problem.
+Under existing federal law, it is still unclear if web gambling sites are legal and for this reason a push has been made to create legislation that would regulate some, and ban most other gambling sites on the internet.
+In the U.S., Washington has debated a bill aimed at resolving this problem.

 The Internet Gambling Prohibition Act (S.3322) has had mixed success in winning the approval necessary to legally stop internet gambling .
 It has been watered down and even its new version failed to win a 2/3 majority necessary to overcome a veto.
 Both the Trump administration (with Trump a former casino owner) and the present administration have not placed this issue very high on their legislative agenda, if at all.

 When was the last time you read an article or speech dealing with this issue?
 The fight against gambling in general and internet gambling specifically is not a high-profile political issue.
 There have been blue ribbon panels who have studied the effects of gambling (including web gambling) on society in general and their report and recommendations were included in the "National Gambling Impact Study Commission" paper.
-This was a blueprint used by legislators, policy makers and social service groups in order to help minimize the negative impacts of gambling, not eliminate it.
+This was a blueprint used by legislators, policy makers and social service groups to help minimize the negative impacts of gambling, not eliminate it.

 The government wants to regulate gambling so it can minimize the negative (meaning costly negative effects) that always result from this activity.
 Governments at every level are reluctant to eliminate gambling or alcohol or marijuana today because people are going to use these products and be involved in these behaviors anyways, so why not legalize and tax them with the hope that the negative effects on the population not outweigh the benefits of financial profit in the long run.